Generalizations of Pauli matrices: Construction: The clock and shift matrices

 These matrices generalize $\sigma_1$ and $\sigma_3$, respectively.

 Note that the unitarity and tracelessness of the two Pauli matrices is preserved, but not Hermiticity in dimensions higher than two.
-Since Pauli matrices describe quaternions, Sylvester dubbed the higher-dimensional analogs "nonions", "sedenions", etc.
+Since Pauli matrices describe quaternions, in 1884 Sylvester dubbed the higher-dimensional analogs "nonions", "sedenions", etc.

 These two matrices are also the cornerstone of quantum mechanical dynamics in finite-dimensional vector spaces as formulated by Hermann Weyl, and they find routine applications in numerous areas of mathematical physics.
-The clock matrix amounts to the exponential of position in a "clock" of $d$ hours, and the shift matrix is just the translation operator in that cyclic vector space, so the exponential of the momentum.
+The clock matrix amounts to the exponential of position in a "clock" of $d$ hours, and the shift matrix is just the translation operator (a cyclic permutation matrix) in that cyclic vector space, so the exponential of the momentum.
 They are (finite-dimensional) representations of the corresponding elements of the Weyl-Heisenberg group on a $d$-dimensional Hilbert space.

 The following relations echo and generalize those of the Pauli matrices: